-In MySchool user access to data and modules is controlled by the membership of a user group.
+In MySchool user access to data and modules is controlled by their membership of a user group.
 A user can inherit a role such as a student, Teacher, or be placed directly into a fixed membership user group designed to give access to certain areas.

-This is an advanced feature and we invite you to contact our support team or your CSM for advice when dealing with security and access. it is for user groups classed as security.
+This is an advanced feature and we invite you to contact our support team or your CSM for advice when dealing with security and access.

 How do users access their relevant portals?